 Returning a function from a function means that a function is created and returned as output of another function.
 This is possible in Python because functions are first-class objects, which means they can be passed around just like any other object such as integers, strings, or lists.

-Return function in Python
+Return Function in Python

-that multiplies its argument by a
+multiplies its argument by a specified value, a

 .
 When function1(5)